Ecuador | Gardens, Cloud Forests, Dry Forests, History, Culture, Otavalo Market and the Galapagos Islands

 Highlights

-• View the impressive collections at Quito Botanical Gardens and Guayaquil Botanical Gardens.
+• View the impressive collections at Quito Botanical Gardens.

 • Explore the Sachatamia Cloud Forest Reserve, known in particular for its high concentration of bromeliads, orchids, and other epiphytes.